 The Hazel Sterculia is a large deciduous tree that can reach heights of up to 40 m.
-Its natural distribution includes East Africa, India, Sri Lanka, Myanmar, Thailand, Cambodia, Vietnam, Peninsular Malaysia, Indonesia, Philippines and North Australia.
+Its natural distribution is from India, Sri Lanka, Bangladesh to Southeast Asia.
 It grows on coastal areas and in semi-open forests, and has a straight bole with a smooth grey to whitish outer bark and fibrous inner bark.

 This Hazel Sterculia originally stood in the former Economic Garden but was transplanted to its current location before 1920.
 This was done in preparation for the Economic Garden’s land to be reallocated for the development of Raffles College.
 The tree is more than 100 years old and had a girth of 5.4 m when endorsed as a Heritage Tree in 2019.